AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

   <div class="wide-diagram__viewport" tabindex="0" role="group" aria-label="Scrollable diagram">
   <img src="{{ '/imgs/april-four-certification-frontiers.svg' | relative_url }}" width="900" style="display: block; margin: 0 auto;" alt="A shared pipeline runs from desired behavior through network choice and training to a fixed network and certified bounds.
 Four cards distinguish approximate existence, trainability, precise expressivity, and completeness by showing whether the network may be chosen, searched for, or is already fixed, and whether positive error or exact bounds are required.">
   </div>
-  <figcaption>Frontiers 1 and 3 may choose a network representation.
-Frontier 2 asks whether optimization can reach useful weights.
-Frontier 4 receives an arbitrary fixed network.</figcaption>
 </figure>

 Each frontier challenges a plausible intuition.
 IBP looks too coarse to support